hruthiksiva/Calculator/README.md

 # Calculator
-It is a replication of a calculator app
+This application was designed in Android Studio using JAVA.
+This is my first proper app that I designed.